allison-johnson/sinatra-practice-it/notes.md

 - Add "not found" functionality to show pages for individual questions/students/topics with nonexistent id's

 - Edit page for question's prompt and topics

+- Able to delete student by clicking button on their show page